 Now, the above table shows the possible growth rate from D10 to D18 (Column Value) and a possible discount rate from E9 to J9 (Row Value).

 Step 4: Click on Data Tab > What-if-Analysis > Data Table

-Now, if Murali is aiming at 13.5% growth with 2.5% discount rate then the revenue will be 16.65 lakh USD.
-If Murali aiming at achieving 17 lakh USD, next year maximum discount he can give is, 3% and it can give him the revenue of 17.025 lakh USD.
+Now, if Murali is aiming at a 13.5% growth with a 2.5% discount rate, then the revenue will be 16.65 lakh USD.
+If Murali is aiming at achieving 17 lakh USD, next year’s maximum discount he can give is 3%, and it can give him a revenue of 17.025 lakh USD.

-This is how helpful is Data Table in excel to create different scenario models to assist the decision-making process.
+This is how helpful is the Data Table to create different scenario models to assist the decision-making process.

 - Once you have calculated the values through the data table, you cannot undo the action (Ctrl + Z).
 However, you can manually delete all the values from the table.

 - You are not allowed to modify a single cell in the data model.
 Because it is an array, you have to delete everything.

 - It would be so confusing to select the Row input cell and the column input cell.
 You need to select the cells properly to get accurate results.

 - The data table in excel does not need to be refreshed all the time, unlike the pivot table.

 This has been a guide to Data Table in Excel.
 Here we discuss how to create Data Table (one variable and two-variable data tables along with practical examples.
 You may learn more about excel from the following articles –